 A rather more muted discourse of reflection and critique is evident in the journalism course descriptors.
 In some cases the ‘academic’ aspect of courses is defined and confined to law, regulation and ethics.
 In others this area is defined as skills.
 A wider contextualisation and reflection on practice issues is largely absent.

 Some course descriptions avoid any mention of academic, reflective content, apart from mentioning there will be ‘some lectures’.
-Others do bring in the academic or critical content in a wider context than law and ethics.
+Others do embrace the academic or critical content in a wider context than law and ethics.
 At some point quite early in the course descriptors there is usually a nod towards the critical, as the following examples show:

 [the course] combines practical training…with a solid academic base